-Other reserve of the Company mainly represents the difference between the value of the issued share capital of Beacon Group Limited acquired and the value of the Company's shares in exchange, adjusted for dividends declared and settled during the year ended 31 July 2020.
+Other reserve of the Company mainly represents the difference between the value of the issued share capital of Beacon Group Limited acquired and the value of the Company's shares in exchange, adjusted for dividends declared and settled during the year ended 31 July 2017.

-(b) Retained earnings/(accumulated losses)
+(b) Retained earnings

-Movements in retained earnings/(accumulated losses) were as follows:
+Movements in retained earnings were as follows:

-2020 HK\$'000 2019 HK\$'000
+2021 HK\$'000 2020 HK\$'000

-At beginning of the year Profit for the year Dividends 24,004 9,954 (15,000) (5,400) 49,404 (20,000)
+At beginning of the year Loss/profit for the year Dividends 18,958 (618) (5,000) 24,004 9,954 (15,000)

-At end of the year 18,958 24,004
+At end of the year 13,340 18,958

-41 CONTINGENT LIABILITIES
+39 CONTINGENT LIABILITIES

-The Group did not have any material contingent liabilities as at 31 July 2020 (2019: Nil).
+The Group did not have any material contingent liabilities as at 31 July 2021 (2020: Nil).

 In March 2018, another education services provider (the "Tutorial Services Provider") filed a writ of summons with an indorsement of claims against Beacon College Limited, a wholly owned subsidiary of the Group, claiming for procuring, inducing, encouraging or facilitating a Group's newly joined tutor on the breach of the previous service contract and damages arising from such breach.
 A defence against the alleged claims by the Tutorial Services Provider was filed by Beacon College Limited with the High Court of Hong Kong on 22 October 2018.
-The legal action of the alleged claims by the Tutorial Services Provider is in progress and the Case Management Summons Hearing originally fixed in April 2020 was adjourned to March 2021.
+The legal action of the alleged claims by the Tutorial Services Provider is in progress and the Case Management Summons Hearing originally fixed in July 2021 was further adjourned to December 2021.
 The Directors have obtained independent legal advice and considered that it is not probable that the Group will incur any material losses resulted from this litigation.